Dabney Tyler Smith

-Dabney Tyler Smith (born December 7, 1953) is the fifth and current bishop of the Episcopal Diocese of Southwest Florida.
+Dabney Tyler Smith (December 7, 1953 – October 26, 2024) was the fifth bishop of the Episcopal Diocese of Southwest Florida.
+Bishop Smith retired in December 2022.

 Biography

 Smith was born in Texas and raised in Florida, where his father, Dorsey Smith, served as priest.
 He received a doctorate of ministry from Seabury-Western Theological Seminary in 1999.
-He also has degrees from the University of South Florida and Nashotah House, where he serves on the board of trustees.
-He also serves on the Board of Regents of Sewanee: The University of the South.
+He also has degrees from the University of South Florida and Nashotah House, where he served on the board of trustees.
+He also served on the Board of Regents of Sewanee: The University of the South.

 He was consecrated on March 10, 2007 at the Cathedral of St. Jude the Apostle in St. Petersburg.
 (Saint Jude, a Catholic cathedral, had a larger seating capacity than the Episcopal Cathedral Church of Saint Peter.)
 On May 1, 2015, he was nominated for presiding bishop of The Episcopal Church.

+Smith died after brief illness on October 26, 2024.